 The impact of the document trickled through the Cash Debate ever since, but it wasn't translated into English until Currency Research got on the case.

-Now, he devotes his time to the 'cash problem' and the 'corruption, deceit and security risks' that fuel it.
-Recently, the former Cash Uprising (Kontantupproret) leader wrote an article for Debatt concerning the security issues of losing cash altogether.
+As former police chief, Interpol leader and governor, Eriksson is highly influential within Sweden's cash debate.
+Recently, the Cash Uprising (Kontantupproret) leader wrote an article for Debatt concerning the security issues of losing cash altogether.

 Excerpt from Introduction by Currency Research